The Online Slang Dictionary

 None.
 How about some random words?

-Definitions include: an amount of money.
+Definitions include: an unintelligent person.

-Definitions include: a worthless small program.
+Definitions include: to realize a truth.

 How common is this slang?